BWI Business District

 The BWI Business District is a neighborhood and business district in Linthicum and Hanover that features over 11,000 hotel rooms and numerous office parks and shopping centers.
-As the name suggests, the business district is benefited by nearby BaltimoreWashington International Airport.
+As the name suggests, the business district is benefited by nearby Baltimore/Washington International Airport.

 The district comprises two distinct areas: West Nursery to the north of Interstate 195 and Stoney Run to the south.
 The West Nursery District includes the original Hotel District, the Friendship Annex of the National Security Agency, the Maryland Aviation Administration, and the National Electronics Museum.
 The Stoney Run District includes the BWI Amtrak/MARC Rail Station, the BWI Rental Car Return Center, and the headquarters of the Maryland Department of Transportation.

 History

 The BWI Business District was established in 1985 along with the BWI Business Partnership.
 The District formalized and brought together hotels and businesses adjacent to the Baltimore-Washington International Airport, as well as federal agencies located in nearby Fort George G. Meade.